I've heard that massage can spread cancer. Is that true?

 What do I wear?
 What if I get cold?

-Massages are performed in my private massage office with sheets and blankets, so you may undress (or not undress!) to your level of comfort.
+Massages are performed in our massage offices with sheets and blankets, so you may undress (or not undress!) to your level of comfort.
 We always step out before you change, and will knock before we re-enter.

 You will be covered for modesty and warmth, and the table has a fleecy warmed cover, so you should be quite cozy.